hipe/tmx/lib/skylab/snag/doc/issues/046-the-result-value-patterns.md

 to make what we perceive as being a failure appear as anything other than a failure. ultimately, though, this is a design question as to whether or not a method will employ this convention.

+### a false-ish from a success handler may be upgraded to true-ish :[#062]

+for a listener to produce a value as a result of delivering an event;
+this can be convenient but is not reliable.

+because its ability to do this depends on things like whether or not the listener is synchronous (on a given channel) and whether its downstream is one or multiple other listeners; i.e "the event model".

+since at the time of this writing our listener may either be of the "ordered dictionary" variety or it is an adapter from a digraph-style callback tree, we can't be sure that the result is meaningful.

+so what we do in such cases is that iff true-ish we assume the listener-produced result is meaninful, otherwise we "upgrade" the result to be meaninful (i.e the success value).